IDEA: An Inverse Domain Expert Adaptation Based Active DNN IP Protection Method: Experiments

 \subsubsection{Other settings}

+The key size parameter $r$ is set to 32 for ImageNet-10, and 16 for the other four datasets.
 For each classification task, a dedicated SteganoGAN model is trained using 2500 samples randomly selected from the benign training dataset.
-The unprotected model $f_\theta(\cdot)$ is trained from scratch for 200 epochs, and from which the real expert $f_{\theta^R_j}(\cdot)$ is fine-tuned for 40 epochs, both using the Stochastic Gradient Descent optimizer.
+The unprotected model $f$ is trained from scratch for 200 epochs, and from which the real expert $f_\text{real}$ is fine-tuned for 40 epochs, both using the SGD optimizer.
 Each fake expert is separately trained for 1000 iterations.
 During the knowledge distillation process, the student model is optimized from scratch for 50 epochs using the Adam optimizer.
 Ten protected models are generated from the same source model with different random keys for distribution to ten different users.
 Several common data augmentations, including random cropping, random horizontal flipping, random rotation and random erasing, are applied during training to alleviate overfitting.